-If a note taker would like to provide notes in an electronic format and the DSS student wishes to remain anonymous, please send as Word attachment to Ann-Marie Dobies at firstname.lastname@example.org.
+If a note taker would like to provide notes in an electronic format and the student wishes to remain anonymous, please send as Word attachment to Sierra Bonerb at firstname.lastname@example.org

-Contact Disability Support Services to apply for a note taking position that has been announced in one or more of your classes.
+Contact Accessibility Support to apply for a note taking position that has been announced in one or more of your classes.
 We also encourage past note takers to contact the office during the first week of classes to let us know of the classes that you are available to take notes for.
 We will either let you know at that point if there is currently a class available, or we will phone you when one becomes available.
-DSS is located in Old Main 317 and is open during the academic semester Monday through Thursday 8 am to 7 pm; Friday 8 am to 5 pm.
-Summer academic hours are Monday through Friday 8:30 am to 5 pm.
-If hired, and you are not a Canisius College employee (i.e. work-study, CEEP Grant recipient) you will need to complete necessary paperwork for the Payroll Office and provide a copy of two valid forms of identification, such as:
+Accessibility Support is located in Old Main 013 and is open during the academic semester Monday through Thursday 8 am to 8 pm; Friday 8 am to 5 pm.
+Intersemester and Summer hours are 8:30am to 4:30pm.
+If hired, and you are not a Canisius College employee (i.e. work-study, CEEP Grant recipient), and you will need to complete necessary paperwork for the Payroll Office and provide a copy of two valid forms of identification, such as:

 - a passport